MarnixCroes/libbitcoin-doc/docs/FAQ.md

 - Autotools
 - CMake (CMake Lists & CMake presets)
-- MSBuild
+- VSCode

-GCC and Clang are officially supported and tested for the Autotools and CMake builds.
+- Visual C++ (MSVC) (Windows)

-The MSBuild supports Microsoft Visual Studio Code (MSVC) on Linux, macOS and Windows.
+GCC and Clang are officially supported and tested for these build systems.

 ### What is the policy of a Libbitcoin node?